kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 actual content of what you have to say.
 This is always far more detailed than can be conveyed in the time you have.
-That content is a paper, or a chapter of your dissertation, or at least a specific finding or argument that you have spend a lot of time working out.
+That content is a paper, or a chapter of your dissertation, or at least a specific finding or argument that you have spent a lot of time working out.
 For convenience, let's just call it "the paper".

 To put it bluntly, if the paper is bad, then it doesn't really matter how